 - Lower rates for children 5 and younger available

 - An 8% tax applies to all non-exempt reservations

 Reservations, Confirmations and Cancellations

 To confirm a group reservation, a $1,000.00 non-refundable deposit is due one year in advance of your arrival.
-An additional $1,000.00 non-refundable deposit is due nine months in advance of arrival with the balance due two weeks prior to your arrival date.
+An additional $1,000.00 non-refundable deposit is due six months in advance of arrival with the balance due two weeks prior to your arrival date.
 If the reservation is booked less than six-months in advance, the additional $1000.00 non-refundable deposit must be paid 30 days in advance of arrival.
 Reynolds Mansion cannot hold or guarantee reservations until deposits are paid and a signed reservation agreement is returned to us.

 Final payments are to be received prior to your group leaving the Mansion.
 It is the responsibility of the group leader to collect the funds from individual participants and pay in a lump sum.
 We accept checks, MasterCard, Visa, American Express and Discover.
 If you are a tax-exempt group, we request a tax form at the time of your first deposit.
 Your group payment must be paid with one check having the account name the same as the tax-exempt group.
 Personal checks for deposits and final payments cannot be accepted for tax-exempt accounts.